FederatedTrust: A Solution for Trustworthy Federated Learning: Experiments

 \subsection{Limitations}

-As seen from the experiment results, there are several limitations to the FederatedTrust prototype in terms of quantifying the trustworthiness level of FL models.
-On the one hand, some metrics are easily quantifiable and can represent a component of the trustworthiness level well.
+There are several limitations of the FederatedTrust prototype in terms of quantifying the trustworthiness level of FL models.
+First, some metrics are easily quantifiable and can represent a component of the trustworthiness level well.
 For example, certified robustness represents the attacker lower bound, which is directly associated with resilience to attacks.
-On the other hand, other metrics, like the federation scale (robustness pillar), often have to be considered with other factors to represent the notion well.
+On the other hand, other{some} metrics, like the federation scale (robustness pillar), often have to be considered with other factors to represent the notion well.
 For example, the analysis performed in Section~\ref{sec:pillars} shows that, in practice, the client reputation metric is also an essential factor for the client reliability notion.
 However, it was difficult to quantify the client reputation in the performed experiments.
 Another example would be the client selection fairness notion.
-Although the client participation variation metric is easily quantifiable by computing the dispersion of selection rate among the clients, this variation metric alone might not be the best representation of fairness for client selection in FL.
-Increasing the number of clients, the sample rate, and the round of training could easily bring up the participation variation metric, but equality does not necessarily imply equity which is important for true fairness.
+Although the client participation variation metric is easily quantifiable by computing the dispersion of selection rate among the clients, this variation metric alone might not be the best representation of fairness for client selection in FL. \rmvtxt{Increasing the number of clients, the sample rate, and the round of training could easily bring up the participation variation metric, but equality does not necessarily imply equity which is important for true fairness.}